Is talk cheap? If so, why are we so concerned with who pays for it?

 Prescriptive language use

-Does inclusive language increase inclusion in other ways?
+Does inclusive language increase inclusion?
 A salient case study for me is “gender-fair language” and there are some further musings there, although they are not particularly deep either.

-I would be mildly surprised if using gender-neutral job descriptions had in isolation a substantial effect on the friendliness of a job for a person of a given gender, because I was taught as a linguistics undergraduate to dismiss the Sapir-Whorf hypothesis.
-However, I could be wrong; see Sczesny, Formanowicz, and Moser (2016) for a review of research in this area.1
+I would be mildly surprised if using gender-neutral job descriptions had in isolation a substantial effect on the friendliness of a job for a person of a given gender, because I was taught as a linguistics undergraduate to treat the Sapir-Whorf hypothesis with skepticism.
+However, I could overcorrecting; see Sczesny, Formanowicz, and Moser (2016) for a review of research in this area.1

 But maybe language-to-change-individual-behaviour directly is not the aim, language-to-change-organisational-behaviour is.
 Perhaps using gender inclusive language, as a slightly tedious thing to orchestrate, is an effective signal of institutional commitment to non-discrimination.
 That is certainly why I attempt to use inclusive language despite my skepticism about the direct method of action.
 If that is table stakes for more substantive action, it does seems affordable to me personally, because actually I would like to address my own and organisational latent sexism and am prepared to pay for it to operate in an organisation which was good at that.